 My assignment was to be the uniformed escort for the Police Wives Club, and small children for a special mid-week tour, show and luncheon.
 Regulations being what they were, the wives had to be escorted by a uniformed officer.
 I was the lucky guy.

-Most of the children, since it was “mid-week” were 6 years and under and like all wives they were all shapes, sizes and ages but the ladies were dressed up and so were the kids.
+Most of the children, since it was “mid-week”, were 6 years and under and like all wives they were all shapes, sizes and ages but the ladies were dressed up and so were the kids.

 Because so many of the birds were “trained” they were allowed to basically be free in specific areas of the “trail”.

-There was a warning sign at the entrance telling you the birds would be attracted to shinny objects like necklaces, bracelets, earrings and visitors should take those things off.
+There was a warning sign at the entrance telling you the birds could be attracted to shinny objects like necklaces, bracelets, earrings and visitors should take those things off.
 So everybody did.
 Well, almost everyone.